Inex

-The inex is an eclipse cycle of 10,571.95 days (about 29 years minus 20 days).
+The inex (plural inexes) is an eclipse cycle of 10,571.95 days (about 29 years minus 20 days).
 The cycle was first described in modern times by Crommelin in 1901, but was named by George van den Bergh who studied it in detail half a century later.
-It has been suggested that the cycle was known to Hipparchos.
 One inex after an eclipse of a particular saros series there will be an eclipse in the next saros series, unless the latter saros series has come to an end.